Installation and Repair

 What happens when my restriction period is up?

-The reinstatement of your license varies by state and county, we suggest check with the person or agency that restricted your license at first.
+The reinstatement of your license varies by state and county, we suggest checking with the person or agency that restricted your license at first.
 Our process is simple, on your last monitor appointment be prepared to make an appointment and just come in and we will remove the device and hand you your completion report.
 At this time we will thank you and wish you good luck and safe driving in the future.

 Will extreme weather affect my device?